Launched in 2010, ADISA operates a range of data protection services to help businesses by offering high quality expert help.

-Our professional team has a wealth of knowledge and experience across all areas of data policy, information science and the asset disposal sector.
+Our team has a wealth of knowledge and experience across all areas of data protection.

 Steve has over 15 years’ experience in asset retirement working with industry, global manufacturers and personally helping write and implement asset disposal policies for some of the largest organizations in the world.